Chase Sapphire Preferred® Credit Card

 Since the Chase Sapphire Preferred is not a co-branded airline card, spend placed on this card does not fast-track elite status with any airline or hotel.
 Further, this card does not include any automatic elite status as some premium cards do.

-An excellent feature of the Preferred card is that the annual fee is waived the first year.
-For the second year of card membership, the fee is $95, but not a lot of spending is needed to offset the fee.
+The annual fee of the card is $95, but not a lot of spending is needed to offset the fee.
 Since Ultimate Reward points are worth at least 1.8 cents each, you would only need to spend $5,278 over the course of a year to offset the fee.
 If you spend about $2,000 per month on the card, you’ll pay it off in about three months.
 Conversely, you could put about $440 on the card each month of the year to cover this fee.

 - Annual Fee